pypa/packaging.python.org/source/guides/tool-recommendations.rst

   ``setup()`` (use the :ref:`[build-system] table
   <pyproject-guide-build-system-table>` of :file:`pyproject.toml` instead), or
   the ``easy_install`` command (cf. :ref:`pip vs easy_install`).

-- Flit-core_ (developed with but separate from :ref:`Flit`).
-It is meant to be a minimal and opinionated build backend.
-It is not extensible.

-- PDM-backend_ (developed with but separate from :ref:`PDM`).
-It provides build hooks for extensibility.

-- Poetry-core_ (developed with but separate from :ref:`Poetry`).
-It is extensible through plugins.

 Do **not** use :ref:`distutils`, which is deprecated, and has been removed from the standard library in Python 3.12, although it still remains available from